wp-plugins/pjw-blogminder/readme.txt

 == Description ==
 This plugin allows your users to configure a reminder to be sent to them if they haven't posted in the last n days.

+You configure the reminder on your Profile page (or the profile of another user if you have than capability)

+It is in the Personal Options section and called Blogminder Threshold

 == Installation ==

 1. Upload to your plugins folder, usually `wp-content/plugins/`